IGO shares shed 78% in less than 2 years, but are up 40% in 2025! Dead cat bounce or legitimate rebound?

 But hey, the company will bounce back when lithium prices do, right?

-Arguably the worst thing about the JV deal the company is stuck in with Greenbushes is that selling pricing is based on backward-looking benchmark prices.
+Yet, the worst thing about the JV deal the company is stuck in with Greenbushes is that selling pricing is based on backward-looking benchmark prices.
 So even when lithium prices recover, it’ll take even more time for this to be seen in IGO’s revenues.
 Tianqi can buy spot volumes for lower so Greenbushes will sell 25% less than it produces.

-You also have to wonder how US foreign entity of concern rules impact it considering it is in a JV with a Chinese company.
+You also have to wonder how US foreign entity of concern rules impact it considering IGOis in a JV with a Chinese company.
 The US is a lucrative market for battery metals, but IGO may be missing out on that market when many of its ASX peers ultimately will not.

-And this is drawn from a grand total of 16 analysts.
-Their mean target price is $6.05 – a modest premium to the current price.
-The estimates vary from a high of $8.50 to a low of $4.55, but even the former figure is well below the company’s all time high.
+Consensus estimates for IGO forecast continued decline in revenues as Nova comes offline and uncertainty remains over Greenbushes revenues.
+The target price is A$5.64, down 19% from the current price.
+The estimates vary from a high of $7.50 to a low of $4, but even the former figure is well below the company’s all time high and little above the current price.

 IGO’s copper ambitions are admirable, although it’ll be a long game.
 The company will either have to find projects via M&A – which is quick but expensive – or exploration, which is a cheaper but ardeous and painstaking process.